shahryarabbasmirza93/datathon/README.md

 Data Parsing, Cleansing and Prediction.

 Overview:
-Since mid-march, the National Cabinet of Australia deployed a set of key preventative measures such as social distancing, closing state borders, closing non-essential services and quarantine.
+Since mid-March, the National Cabinet of Australia deployed a set of key preventative measures such as social distancing, closing state borders, closing non-essential services and quarantine.
 While these measures have effectively influenced in the reduction of daily infection rate, but it has encouraged new challenges such as many people working from and most of the commercial premises were empty.
 A point of widespread interest is how the lockdown is affecting the energy demand.
-Inorder to predict electricity consumption there are several factors which influence such as
+In order to predict electricity consumption there are several factors which influence such as
     Temperature
     Public Holidays
     Population
     Day of the week

-Daily electricity demand in various states of australia data can be obtained from AEMO https://aemo.com.au/energy-systems/electricity/national-electricity-market-nem/data-nem/aggregated-data
+Daily electricity demand in various states of Australia data can be obtained from AEMO https://aemo.com.au/energy-systems/electricity/national-electricity-market-nem/data-nem/aggregated-data

-Task 1:Auditing and cleansing the loaded data
+Task 1: Auditing and cleansing the loaded data

-The data i am using is hourly power consumption data from AEMO.
-Energy consumtion has some unique charachteristics.
+The data I am using is hourly power consumption data from AEMO.
+Energy consumption has some unique characteristics.
 To make my task simpler and easier to visualize, I will only keep the columns SETTLEMENTDATE and Total Demand.
-Now  i have created a time series features from SETTLEMENTDATE and then resample it.
+Now I have created a time series features from SETTLEMENTDATE and then resample it.
 Resampling the data gives me the average Electricity consumption of each day.